-Right now, players can trigger our new Narshe guard cutscene infinitely many times, summoning as many guards as they please.
+Right now, players can trigger this cutscene an infinite number of times, summoning as many guards as they please.
 It's strange that Narshe has an endless supply of guards, and I think that players would be encouraged to grind guards early in the game.
 Let's change the cutscene so that activating it a second time will not spawn more guards.

 First, we can look through the Event Bits Document to find a bit that is unused by the vanilla game.
 Arbitrarily, I choose to use bit 149 for our event.
 Our first goal is to set this bit at the end of the event so that we can check if this event has already been executed.
 According to the Event Commands Document, we need to write D2 49 to set this bit.
-We'll slip this in before the \$FE command that ends the first cutscene.